NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: The Proposed NAGphormer

 \subsection{\name for Node Classification}

 \autoref{fig:fw} depicts the architecture of \name.
-Given an attributed graph, we first reconstruct the feature matrix into a structure-aware matrix.
-To this end, an additional matrix constructed from eigendecomposition is concatenated to the original feature matrix.
+Given an attributed graph, we first concatenate a matrix constructed by eigendecomposition to the attribute matrix, and gain a structure-aware feature matrix.
 Accordingly, the effective feature vector for node $v$ is extended as $\mathbf{x}_v \in \mathbb{R}^{d^{\prime}}$.
 The detailed construction is described in Section \ref{implm}.